Home » Recipe Index » Instant Pot

 Picture of all ingredients of recipe in bowls unprepared

-How to Make Instant Pot Garlic Mashed Potatoes
+How to Cook Garlic Mashed Potatoes in the Instant Pot

-STEP TWO: Cook on Manual High Pressure for 10 minutes.
-Perform a quick release when the timer goes off and carefully remove the lid.
+STEP TWO: Cook the cubed potatoes on High for 10 minutes, then perform a quick release when the timer goes off.
+Carefully remove the lid.

 Collage of overhead shots in Instant Pot (cut potatoes in it, all ingredients added in it, hand mixer mixing them, finished potatoes)